 If the atmospheric air contains moisture and dust particles, the air compressor filters will clog up a lot sooner and need replacing or cleaning.
 Some particulates may not even successfully be removed by the filters and you’ll be left with a damaged air compressor or pneumatic tools.

-Though, you may think it’s safe or an easy option to get an air compressor with a 100% duty cycle rating, it’s important to be aware that unless they’re industrialised then they’re suitable for limited extended use, but not ALL day.
+Though you may think it’s safe or an easy option to get an air compressor with a 100% duty cycle rating, it’s important to be aware that unless they’re industrialized then they’re suitable for limited extended use, but not ALL day.

 Making Good Buying Decisions